PRS12/roshana-Sabaa-bkp/src/README.md

 **Use Lovable**

-Simply visit the [Taleem-DekhteerProject](https://lovable.dev/projects/1aff8c29-a56d-4d46-a5c4-34b31ee2ffa1) and start prompting.
+Simply visit the [Roshana-SabaaProject](https://lovable.dev/projects/1aff8c29-a56d-4d46-a5c4-34b31ee2ffa1) and start prompting.

-Changes made via Taleem-Dekhteerwill be committed automatically to this repo.
+Changes made via Roshana-Sabaawill be committed automatically to this repo.

 **Use your preferred IDE**